Frequently Asked Questions:

 Will I be ‘certified’ on completion of the training?

-When you complete the Teacher Training you will receive a Certificate of Completion.
-This is a valuable accomplishment, and it will serve as a wonderful credential for your dance resume.
-However, the Certificate of Completion is different than professional certification.
-The certification exam for which the training prepares you is the Dance Vision International Dancers Association (DVIDA) certification.
-Our curriculum is based on the DVIDA syllabus and exam structure and provides completes and thorough training for all the DVIDA professional exams.
+The professional certification exam for which our training prepares you is the Dance Vision International Dancers Association (DVIDA) certification.
+Our curriculum is based on the DVIDA syllabus and exam structure and provides complete and thorough training for all the DVIDA professional exams.
 We will assist you in arranging to take the exam.

 Why should I pursue DVIDA Certification?

-The DVIDA Certification process offers extraordinary benefits to dance teachers.
+It is not necessary to become professionally certified to teach ballroom dance.
+However the DVIDA Certification process offers extraordinary benefits to dance teachers.
 Beyond the direct benefit of the training on your dance and dance instruction skills, the certificate you receive when you pass your certification exams declares your expertise to the world.
 You’ll be able to attract serious students and earn more for your services.
 You will be a desirable employee in dance studios around the country.
 You can even obtain your judging credential.
 Your certification is the first step to being recognized as a national expert.

 Can I make a living teaching dance?